varya/gulp-express-bem-angular-stub/README.md

-# Simple project stub with express server and livereload
+# Project stub with Angular, SASS, BEM CSS and BEM file model

-This is a simple express server flavoried with livereload for the development mode.
+This is a stub project on Angular+SASS.
+Uses BEM CSS approach and BEM file model.
+Express server flavoried with livereload is taken from [gulp-express-stub](https://github.com/varya/gulp-express-stub).

 ## Installation